-Fly Fishing in Argentina at Rio Manso Lodge
+Fly Fishing in Argentina

 Fly fishing in the heart of Patagonia is a unique experience.
 Imagine casting to big, healthy trout in crystal clear water without seeing another person all day.
 There are miles of still and moving waters throughout Nahuel Huapi National Park with very little fishing pressure.
 Our waters offer a complete variety of different types of fishing, from big dry flies and weighted streamers to tiny emergers, nymphs and spinners.
 We fish both floating and sinking lines, dry and wet flies at different times of the season and throughout the day.